awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 **Note**
 Storage optimization can take several hours\.
 You can't make further storage modifications for either six \(6\) hours or until storage optimization has completed on the instance, whichever is longer\.

+For information on the ranges of allocated storage and Provisioned IOPS available for each database engine, see [Provisioned IOPS SSD storage](CHAP_Storage.md#USER_PIOPS)\.

 ### Console<a name="User_PIOPS.Increase.con"></a>

 **To change the Provisioned IOPS settings for a DB instance**